magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/http.md

 ## Overview

-HTTP Integration allows converting existing protocols and payload formats to ThingsBoard message format and is useful in several deployment scenarios:
+HTTP Integration allows converting existing protocols and payload formats to IoT Hub message format and is useful in several deployment scenarios:

  - stream device and/or asset data from external system, IoT platform or connectivity provider back-end.
  - stream device and/or asset data from your custom application running in the cloud.
- - connect the existing device with custom HTTP based protocol to ThingsBoard.
+ - connect the existing device with custom HTTP based protocol to IoT Hub.

 ![image](/images/user-guide/integrations/http-integration.svg)

 ## Create Uplink Converter

 Before creating the integration, you need to create an Uplink converter in Data converters.
-Uplink is necessary in order to convert the incoming data from the device into the required format for displaying them in ThingsBoard.
+Uplink is necessary in order to convert the incoming data from the device into the required format for displaying them in IoT Hub.
 Click on the “plus” and on “Create new converter”.
 To view the events, enable Debug.
 In the function decoder field, specify a script to parse and transform data.